History of FVRLibraries

 Ridgefield Community Library Book Brigade

-A band of intrepid volunteers passes books to to the new Ridgefield Community Library, June 5, 2021.
+A band of intrepid volunteers passes books to the new Ridgefield Community Library, June 5, 2021.

 Photo of a crowd gathered outside for the grand opening of Vancouver Community Library, July 17, 2011